godotengine/godot-docs/tutorials/animation/playing_videos.rst

 video quality, increasing audio quality doesn't increase the output file size nearly as much.
 Therefore, if you want the cleanest audio possible, you can increase this to ``9`` to get *perceptually lossless* audio.
 This is especially valuable if your input file already uses lossy audio compression.
+Higher quality audio does increase the CPU usage of the decoder, so it might lead to audio dropouts in case of high system load.
+See
-See `this page <https://wiki.hydrogenaud.io/index.php?title=Recommended_Ogg_Vorbis#Recommended_Encoder_Settings>`__ for a table listing Ogg Vorbis audio quality presets and their respective variable bitrates.
+`this page <https://wiki.hydrogenaud.io/index.php?title=Recommended_Ogg_Vorbis#Recommended_Encoder_Settings>`__
+for a table listing Ogg Vorbis audio quality presets and their respective variable bitrates.